1. Official Game = 7 innings or 1 hour 15 minutes.

 24. Remember the point of the game is to have fun.
 If there are any questions as to the rules, please work them out between the team captains in the spirit of good sportsmanship.

-25. There is absolutely no tolerance for rough or abusive play.
+25. There is absolutely no tolerance for rough or abusive play or swearing.
 Any players exhibiting these characteristics will be reprimanded and may be asked to leave the league.

 26. Not So Pro Sports reserves the right of final judgement on all game scores in the event of special circumstances.